HellGateCorp/AWESOMExITSECxLIBRARYx2020-2022/README.md

 ![collect2](https://user-images.githubusercontent.com/83019866/169065597-b7eceabe-9b44-49b2-83ad-30c63708fa5a.jpeg)

 # AWESOMExITSECxLIBRARYx2020-2022
-A selected Collection of my bought Books in IT-Security from the Years of 2020 - 2022, placed into Github for future readings from all over the World. 😉👨🏼‍🎓
+A selected Collection of my bought Books in IT-Security from the Years of 2020 - 2022. 👨🏼‍🎓🥷🏼

 Because the File is to heavy i had decide to upload it to the Cloud, you can download the protected Zip on https://anonfiles.com/....